hibtc/cpymad/doc/installation/offline.rst

 and then later install them in the offline environment like this::

-    pip install -f packages cpymad
+    pip install -f packages cpymad --no-index

-If you want/have to build from source, have a look at following guide.
+Optionally, pass ``--platform <platform> --python-version <version>`` to the ``pip download`` command if downloading wheels on a platform that is different from the target system.

 .. _download: https://pypi.python.org/pypi/cpymad/#downloads
 .. _pip: https://pypi.python.org/pypi/pip